kimukook/kimukook.github.io/_projects/search/search_theory.md

   <div class="image-full">
     <img src="/assets/Search_flowchart_math.svg" alt="Search flowchart" width="600px">
     <div class="caption">
       Figure 3.
-Discrete-time flow chart of the <em>search process</em>.
-The <span style="color: red;">red</span> lines in diagram highlights the core feedback loop: searchers’ observations inform the estimate (i.e., the probability density function of the target), which then updates searchers' controls—and consequently, the trajectories.
-The theory developed here is, in fact, continuous-in-time, though the diagram is shown discrete-in-time for illustration purposes only.
+Schematic of the <em>search process</em> in discrete time.
+The <span style="color: red;">red</span> lines highlights the core feedback loop: searchers’ observations inform the estimate (i.e., the probability density function of the target), which in turn updates searchers' controls (and consequently, the trajectories).
+This project developed the result in continuous-time, while the diagram is shown in discrete-time for illustration purposes only.
     </div>
   </div>
 </div>